TheCodingJsoftware/Invigo/server/README.md

 # Server

 This script is responsible for managing (at a local network level) the database.
-Each change the gets made to this database gets uploaded to github for the website script to refer off from.

-Autostart directory:
+**NOTE:** Autostart directory:

 ```C:\Users\user\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup```